Supreme Court of India

 (i) Appeals in constitutional matters

 4. Advisory Jurisdiction

 The Constitution under Article 143 authorizes the President to seek the opinion of the Supreme Court in the two categories of matters:

 (i) On any question of law or fact of public importance which has arisen or which is likely to arise.

 (ii) On any dispute arising out of any pre-constitution treaty, agreement, covenant, engagement, sanador other similar instruments.

 As a Court of Record, the Supreme Court has two powers:

-(ii) They are recognised as legal precedents and legal references.
+(ii) They are recognized as legal precedents and legal references.

 - Judicial review is the power of the Supreme Court to examine the constitutionality of legislative enactments and executive orders of both the Central and state governments.